JazTruong/JazTruong/README.md

 There's nothing quite like the rush of excitement and satisfaction that comes with cracking a tough problem or bringing a project to life.
 My journey in coding isn’t just about writing code —it's a calling to make a meaningful impact through technology.

 * 🎓 Graduated from General Assembly's Software Engineering Immersive program on 8th March 2024.
-* 🤩 In my off-line time, I'm playing 🎾, hiking with my 2 doggies 🐶, chilling out for a movie 🍿
+* 🤩 In my off-line time, I'm playing tennis 🎾, hiking with my doggies 🐶, or chilling out for a movie 🍿

 ## :hammer_and_wrench: Languages and Tools :
 <div>